 A newer option summer camps are presenting to parents is an honor system.
 Parents are given a range of fees.
 You choose your price based on how much you can comfortably afford.

 All children get the same camp experience for the same amount of time.
 No one knows how much anyone else paid.

-Dependent Care Flexible Spending Account
+Apply a Dependent Care Flexible Spending Account to Pay for Camp

 If your or your spouse's employer offers daycare expenses, check to see if a dependent care flexible spending account may help your family pay for summer camp.
 There are many IRS rules associated with a dependent care flexible spending account so be sure to talk with your accountant before making a decision.